akshath4u/meanApp/README.md

 # meanApp

-First install dev tools using below command for running this app
+First you should install nodejs and npm in your pc then install dev tools using below command for running this app

    'sudo npm install -g grunt-cli bower'